 [Regulation 28 inserted in Gazette 4 Aug 1965 p.
 2223.]

 [29.
-Repealed in Gazette 5 Sep 2000 p.
+Deleted in Gazette 5 Sep 2000 p.
 5057.]

 30. Azimuth

 The direction of a survey line with reference to the meridian shall be determined by observation, or by applying the correction for convergence from the nearest point of observation for azimuth.
 A bearing may be adopted from an adjoining survey unless there appears reason to doubt its accuracy.
 Carried on bearings of survey lines shall be adjusted so as to show true bearings in the field book to the nearest minute.
 Observations for azimuth shall be obtained at intervals of not more than 8 kilometres.